 6 general managers

-When David Montgomery once jokingly referred to him as “the Phillies fossil,” you know Larry Shenk has been with the Phillies for a very long time.
+When David Montgomery once jokingly referred to Shenk as “the Phillies fossil,” you know he has been with the Phillies for a very long time.
 He even has his own bobble head.

 As if PR wasn’t tough enough, try managing thousands of Phillies alumni.